-Today, I'll show you a simple yet effective technique using water, drawing ink, and watercolor paint.
+Today, Kim Dellow will guide you through a simple yet effective technique using just water, drawing ink, and watercolor paint.

 Get ready to experiment, have fun, and discover amazing textures!